Halifax is an amazing place to learn how to master the sport (or just enjoy it as an amateur!), and here are 5 reasons why:

-- Coastal access: The best spot to learn how to surf in Nova Scotia is just a short drive from Halifax’s urban core.
+The best spot to learn how to surf in Nova Scotia is just a short drive from Halifax’s urban core.

 You’ll find plenty of locally owned businesses to rent or purchase surf boards and gear, take individual or group lessons.
-More details below!

-Surfing is not a sport exclusive to the young and athletic.
+Surfing is not a sport exclusive to the young and athletic!
 In Halifax, surfing is enjoyed by people of all ages and is not an activity that needs to be learned as a child.

-- Community support: Thanks to organizations like the Surfing Association of Nova Scotia, surfing in the Halifax continues to grow and support a fun and respectful surf community.
+Thanks to organizations like the Surfing Association of Nova Scotia, surfing in the Halifax continues to grow and support a fun and respectful surf community.

 As a learner, it’s best to plan your surf trip or lesson when the days are longer and the weather and water are warmer.
-Around summer (May to September) is the best time to learn how to surf in Halifax.
+The summer months (May to September) are the best time to learn how to surf in Halifax.

 Along with warmer temperatures, summer in Halifax brings small-to-medium sized waves.
 Winter waves are big and chilly, and should be reserved for those with more experience!